mrsarm/mongotail/README.rst

                       consider a query or operation to be slow (use with `--level 1`).
 Or use with 'status' word to show the current milliseconds configured.
--h, --help            show this help message and exit --version             show program's version number and exit
+-i, --info            Get information about the MongoDB server we're connected to -h, --help            show this help message and exit --version             show program's version number and exit